QMSH

 → 'assembling parallel sub-elements in-tandem/concurrently using multiple CPU-cores - so to reduce the overall runtime by roughly a factor of the number of cores used'

-Supported: Editor
+Supported: Kernel, Inspector, Editor

 Re-Assembly Culling